Today: 10:00 AM - 5:00 PM

 Using Art & Thinking Routines for Interdisciplinary Content Learning - SAMA

-Unlocking Classroom Exploration through Citizen Science & Service Learning - The Zoo
+Unlocking Classroom Exploration through Citizen Science & Service Learning - San Antonio Zoo

-Maker-Centered Learning, Constructivism, and Digital Literacy - The DoSeum
+Constructivism in STEAM: Maker-Centered Learning and Inquiry - The DoSeum

-Integrating STEAM Learning into Other Content Areas - The Witte
+Integrating STEAM Learning Across Your Curriculum- The Witte

 The spring practicum will be a hands-on/minds project during which each educator receives more training along with coaching from educators at the cultural organization with which they are placed.